pareto-xyz/pareto-order-book-whitepaper/README.md

-# pareto-order-book-whitepaper
+# How to Order Book

-Whitepaper for the Pareto Options Order Book Stack.
+A whitepaper on design choices when building an order book DeFi protocol.